Caversham, Reading: Education

 There is one local authority secondary school in Caversham, Highdown School.
 Many children from the area also attend Maiden Erlegh Chiltern Edge in South Oxfordshire.
-In the independent sector, Queen Anne's School educates girls between the ages of 11 and 18, Hemdean House School has mixed infants and junior schools, and a girls senior school.
+In the independent sector, Queen Anne's School educates girls between the ages of 11 and 18.
 There is also Caversham Preparatory School, which takes children from ages 3 to 11.
 There are several primary schools in Caversham including Caversham Primary School, Caversham Park Primary School, Emmer Green Primary School, The Hill Primary School, St. Anne's RC Primary School, St. Martin's RC Primary School, Micklands Primary School and Thameside Primary School.

 There was a shortage of primary school places in the west of Caversham, but a 2006 proposal to use part of Mapledurham playing fields to build a replacement for Caversham Primary School did not receive public support.
 A new Heights Primary School took its first pupils in September 2014 in temporary accommodation, and moved to its permanent site in a corner of Mapledurham Playing fields in 2021, overcoming local objections.

 Caversham has several nursery schools, one of which, New Bridge Nursery School was assessed by Ofsted in 2011 as 'outstanding'.

 Chiltern College, once a training school for childminders, now provides training in all aspects of child care, and claims to be the only childcare training college in the United Kingdom with its own nurseries, school, training college and residential accommodation on campus.

 Sport

 Caversham AFC is one of the largest youth football clubs in the area with many of its girls' and boys' youth teams competing in the top divisions of local leagues.
 Caversham AFC's main ground is Clayfield Copse, commonly referred to as "Swan's Lair" because the mascot for the team is a swan.
 In previous seasons, Highdown School has been used as Caversham AFC's training ground.
 The club colours are red and black.
 Their main rivals are Caversham Trents FC who also have boys teams competing in many of the same divisions as their AFC counterparts who are also known to use Highdown School as their training ground.
 The club colours are blue and white and their main ground is Mapledurham Playing Fields.
 The Albert Road recreation ground offers facilities for tennis, croquet, and bowls.

+The Redgrave Pinsent Rowing Lake, part of the Caversham Lakes, has served as the main training facility of the GB rowing team since its opening in 2006.
+The lake is also used by crews of Oxford University Boat Club in preparation for the Boat Race.